nabil/code-tracker/README.md

 # Code Tracker
 A Solution Architect Tool for tracking projects Links, Pull Requests, Wiki Designs and Jira Tickets.

-React application used for demo purpose only, not production ready.
+Built with React and Semantic-UI, this app is for demo purpose only, not production ready.

-The links Dashboard allow you to define quick links for fast access and access your pages in single click.
+The links Dashboard allow you to CRUD links or import and export links files per project.

 <p align="center">
   <img width="888" src="https://github.com/nabil/code-tracker/raw/main/content/images/links.jpg">